MaximeWack/conky/README.md

   - *nbCPU* is your number of CPU/threads
   - *FSs* is a list of the filesystem mountpoints you want to monitor
-  - *l/w adapter* are the names of the different interfaces you want to monitor
+  - *l/wadapter* are the names of the different network interfaces you want to monitor
   - *ntop* is the number of processes you want to display in the top widget

 You can go further in customization and place the widgets wherever you want on the screen, set the color used for the bars, the font face and size, etc.
+Note that the font size is (crudely) automatically determined depending on your screen height and options.
 All the functions used to draw bars, history plots, embossed regions or text are available to play with.